The latest website design trends offer wonderful options for redesigning your art website for maximum impact and sales.

 But surely no-one is looking at your art portfolio on their mobile phone?
 Well, I'm sorry to tell you that lots of people probably are.
 This means that not only will a scrolling website design keep your audience engaged for longer but that your website must be 'responsive' i.e. work as seamlessly on mobile devices such as phones and tablets as it does on a desktop.

 Importance of Responsive Design for Artist Websites

 Older website templates are not responsive.
 Instead they display cut-down versions for mobile devices.
 This means that the browsing experience of a mobile device user is not the one your original design aimed for.
 Not good since 38% of all daily media interactions are done on smartphones.

-Since potential clients will often ask for your website address whilst attending your show (or when you get chatting at someone else's exhibition) and then log right in to look at your work.
-This is a golden opportunity to engage a potential buyer so don't lose it because your website doesn't display properly on mobile devices.
+Potential clients will often ask for your website address at your show (or when you get chatting at someone else's exhibition) and then log right in to look at your work.
+This is a golden opportunity to engage a potential buyer, so don't lose it because your website doesn't display properly on mobile devices.